PSA TU engine

+The IKCO EF engines, jointly developed by Iran Khodro and F.E.V GmbH of Germany, are closely related to the TU engines.

 TU9

 The TU9 was the entry-level version, used in a variety of cars including the Citroën AX, Saxo, Peugeot 205 and 106.
 It had a displacement of 954 cc, with a bore and a stroke of 70x62 mm.
 Power was initially 45 PS, but it was increased to 50 PS in 1992, with the adoption of central fuel injection and a catalytic converter.
 Production was stopped in the Citroën Saxo and Peugeot 106 with the introduction of Euro III in 2001.
 Early versions of this engine suffered premature piston failure which were of a special fuel-saving low-friction design.
 Symptoms were piston slap, especially with a cold engine, excessive oil consumption and exhaust smoke.
 PSA repaired the affected vehicles under warranty.
 This involved fitting a revised piston design and replacement liners.

 TU1

 The TU1 has a displacement of 1124 cc, with a bore and a stroke of 72x69 mm.
 Power was initially 55 PS, but it was increased to 60 PS in 1992, with the adoption of central fuel injection and a catalytic converter.
 The introduction of Euro III led to the adoption of multi point injection, but power remained the same (although there was a small torque increase).
 This engine was the entry-level option in the Citroën C2 and C3 and Peugeot 206.